 INDICATIONS AND USAGE

-HEPARIN SODIUM IN 0.9% SODIUM CHLORIDE INJECTION at the concentration of 2 USP units/mL is indicated as an anticoagulant to maintain catheter patency.
+HEPARIN SODIUM IN SODIUM CHLORIDE INJECTION at a concentration of 2 units/mL is indicated as an anticoagulant to maintain catheter patency.
 (1)

 DOSAGE AND ADMINISTRATION

 Infuse through intravenous catheter at a rate of 6 units per hour.
 (2.2)

 DOSAGE FORMS AND STRENGTHS

 Heparin Sodium in Sodium Chloride Injection is contraindicated in patients with the following conditions: (4)

 Most common adverse reactions are: hemorrhage, thrombocytopenia, HIT and HITT, hypersensitivity, and elevations of aminotransferase levels.
 (6.1)

 To report SUSPECTED ADVERSE REACTIONS, contact Hospira, Inc. at 1-800-441-4100, or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.